-The following updates should be communicated as specified to your Scientific Director.
-If it is before you have received an application number, contact the Extramural Discovery Science Department at grants@cancer.org.
+The following updates should be communicated as specified to the Scientific Director for the funding mechanism: joanne.elena@cancer.org.

-Withdrawal of Application: Notify the Department promptly of your intent to withdraw your application.
+Withdrawal of Application: Notify the Scientific Director promptly of your intent to withdraw your application.
 Include in your email or letter the PI name, application number, and reason for withdrawal.
 If the project has been funded by another organization, please list the funding agency.

-Change of Address: Notify the Department by email if a mailing address, email address, or phone number has changed since submission.
-Include the PI and application number on the correspondence and update this information in proposalCENTRAL.
+Change of Address: Notify the program office by email if a mailing address, email address, or phone number has changed since submission.
+Include the PI and application number on the correspondence and update this information in proposalCentral.